Momotz4G/simple-music-player-2/README.md

 4. Enjoy!

 > **For Developers:** If you want to build from source or fork the project, please check out the [Setup Guide](SETUP.md) to configure API keys.

+### ⚠️ **Limitations**
+*   **Daily Download Cap**: To ensure service quality and fair usage for everyone, downloads are limited to **50 songs per day** per user.

+## 🔒 Privacy Policy

+*   **Data Collection**: We value your privacy.
+Your machine's hardware information is gathered and securely hashed to build a unique, anonymous ID.
+*   **Usage**: This unique ID is used strictly to system ban devices that exceed the high-frequency download limits.
+No personal data is stored or transmitted.

 ## 🛠️ Tech Stack

 *   **Framework**: [Flutter](https://flutter.dev/)